Saturday, April 27: 9:00 – 6:00 p.m.

 Important Traffic Notification for the North Carolina Mother Earth News Fair

-Due to traffic issues that have arisen during past events at the WNC Ag Center as well as current construction projects at the I-26 exit to Airport Road (Exit 40 – Arden) we strongly suggest the following route when driving to the Fair:
+Due to traffic issues that have arisen during past events at the WNC Ag Center at the I-26 exit to Airport Road (Exit 40 – Arden) we strongly suggest the following route when driving to the Fair: